johnossawy/DinoSpecAnalysis/README.md

     - length: Length of the dinosaur (in meters)
     - species: The species classification of the dinosaur

-## Output
-The scripts will print results directly to the console:
-- Part 1: Identifies the dinosaur species with the largest average length.
-- Part 2: Lists any groups of dinosaur names that are anagrams of each other, or indicates if no anagrams are found.

 ## Approach and Security Enhancements
 The second script (`SecureDinoDataAnalysis.py`) is designed with a focus on security and robust data processing.
 Key enhancements include: